-Thoroughly rinse the belly cavity of the fish and pat dry using paper towel.
+Wipe the belly cavity of the fish thoroughly with a clean damp cloth to remove any trace of blood.
 Score both sides of the fish with 3 or 4 angled cuts through to the bone.

 Combine lemon zest, oregano, chilli, garlic, 1 teaspoon of salt and a good grind of pepper.
 Add half the remaining olive oil and spoon this mixture into the slashes on both sides of each fish.
 Arrange lemon slices inside the belly cavities of both fish.

 Preheat another heavy baking dish over a medium heat.
 Add remaining olive oil and place both fish in the pan.
 Allow to cook for 2 minutes, then carefully turn fish over, splash on wine and place in the oven.
 Cook for 6-10 minutes, until flesh flakes easily when tested with a fork.